 Subsection (b) would restore the FCC general spectrum auction authority until September 30, 2034.
-Under this extension the FCC will be required to auction not less than 300 megahertz of spectrum, including a minimum of 100 megahertz in the 3.98-4.2 gigahertz band, within two years of enactment.
-The FCC must use all tools within its authority to ensure the spectrum is put to its most economically productive and efficient use, including through flexible licensing requirements, sharing models, and auction design.
-Spectrum in the 3.1-3.45 gigahertz and 7.4-8.4 gigahertz bands will not be considered for auction.
+Under this extension the FCC would be required to auction not less than 300 megahertz of spectrum, including a minimum of 100 megahertz in the 3.98-4.2 gigahertz band, within two years of enactment.
+Spectrum in the 3.1-3.45 gigahertz and 7.4-8.4 gigahertz bands would not be considered for auction.

-Subsection (c) would require the NTIA, in consultation with the FCC, to identify 500 megahertz of Federal spectrum in the covered band for reallocation for non-Federal, shared Federal and non-Federal, or a combination thereof, full-power commercial licensed use.
+Subsection (c) would require the NTIA, in consultation with the FCC, to identify 500 megahertz of additional Federal spectrum in the covered band for reallocation for non-Federal, shared Federal and non-Federal, or a combination thereof, full-power commercial licensed use.
 NTIA must identify at least 200 megahertz within two years of enactment and identify the remaining within four years.
 As part of this process, NTIA must evaluate the feasibility of reallocation options, taking into account associated costs and potential revenues, so as to maximize auction net proceeds.